MetPX/sarracenia/doc/Admin.rst

 The rabbitmq broker will never destroy a queue that is not in auto-delete (or durable.)
 This means they will build up over time.
 We have a script that looks for unused queues, and cleans them out.
 Currently, the limits are hard-coded as any queue having more than 25000 messages or 50mbytes of space will be deleted.

+This script is in samples/program, rather than as part of the package (as an sr_x command.)

 Rabbitmq Setup
 --------------